Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

 \subsection{Overall Structure}

-We now explain the overall structure of HeiStream.
+We now explain the overall structure of \AlgName{HeiStream}.
 We slide through the streamed graph $G$ by repeating the following successive operations until all the nodes of $G$ are assigned to blocks.
 First, we load a batch containing $\delta$ nodes alongside with their adjacency lists.
 Second, we build a model $\mathcal{B}$ to be partitioned.
 This model represents the already partitioned vertices as well as the nodes of the current batch.
-Third, we partition $\mathcal{B}$ with a multilevel partitioning algorithm to optimize for the Fennel objective function.
+Third, we partition $\mathcal{B}$ with a multilevel partitioning algorithm to optimize for the \AlgName{Fennel} objective function.
 And finally, we permanently assign the nodes from the current batch to blocks.
-We summarize this general structure in Algorithm~\ref{alg:overall_algorithm}.
+Algorithm~\ref{alg:overall_algorithm} summarizes the general structure of \AlgName{HeiStream} and Figure~\ref{fig:comprehensive_scheme} shows the detailed structure of \AlgName{HeiStream}.